Tanzanode/hopechain-frontend/README.md

 # hopechain-frontend
-this is the front end developed in React framework and will be connected with motoko backend (IC)
+This is the front end developed in React framework and will be connected with motoko backend (IC).

+## Tasks
+1. Authentication - Elisha Alex.
+2. Buying functionality - Masao, Gijjah.